 Signs of pitta imbalance:

-- Appearance of red, inflamed rash or acne on skin.
+- The appearance of red, inflamed rash or acne on the skin.

-- Occurrence of acute inflammation or swelling in body or joints.
+- An occurrence of acute inflammation or swelling in body or joints.

 - Acidity, gastric or peptic ulcers, heartburn.

 - Feeling nausea or discomfort upon missing meals.

 - An uncomfortable feeling of heat in the body.

 - Eating Pitta-aggravating food

 - Being overly aggressive and competitive.

 - Include sweet, bitter and astringent tastes in your diet.